|

 throw them away or replace them when they go wrong, or something better comes

-glory days are different, if they went wrong, which they tended to do with
+glory days were different, if they went wrong, which they tended to do with

-alarming regularity, there’s was a fair chance that someone handy with a
+alarming regularity, there was a fair chance that someone handy with a

 screwdriver and soldering iron could fix them.
 They also were relatively expensive and